Bones81/Audiophile_front/README.md

 ## Unsolved Problems

+Likely will need to rebuild user auth from scratch, as old Auth0 client_id and data no longer available without disrupting old dev partners who are probably not interested in preserving this app.

+React Router also causing issues with deploying to Github Pages.

 ## User Stories

 * As a general user, one can visit our site to get music recs based on genre, artist or year